AnthonyBongers/CppFloatsInDepth/README.md

 # The Inner Workings of Floats

 When looking at how C++ represents integers under-the-hood, it's rather self-explanitory on how it all works, since it's just the number in base-2.
-Floats, on the other hand, are a bit trickier to understand right away.
-In this section we will go over what makes a float tick, why the implementation was chosen, and the downsides of floats.
+Floats, on the other hand, are a bit trickier to understand right away, and can cause some confusing and dangerous bugs if used incorrectly.

 TODO:
-Possible addition to intro talking about famous floating-point errors.
+Addition to intro talking about famous floating-point errors.
 http://fas.org/spp/starwars/gao/im92026.htm

+In this section we will go over what makes a float tick, why the implementation was chosen, and the downsides of floats.

 ## What are they?